Comparing Clay vs. Highperformr for your go-to-market stack often comes down to five questions:

 Are you primarily enriching and automating outbound, or trying to unify social selling, CRM hygiene, and intent detection in one place?

-In short, here's what we recommend:
+In short, here is what we recommend:

 Clay is the platform for GTM engineers and RevOps teams who want control over how they find, enrich, and act on prospect data.
 Its spreadsheet-style workspace lets you waterfall across 150+ data providers, build custom AI research agents with Claygent, and wire up conditional workflows without writing code.
 Clay works best when you need custom enrichment logic that no single vendor can deliver out of the box.
-The tradeoff: Clay requires a technically capable operator to build and maintain those workflows, credit costs are hard to predict before running enrichment at scale, and Clay doesn't own or verify the underlying data.
+The tradeoff: Clay requires a technically capable operator to build and maintain those workflows, credit costs are hard to predict before running enrichment at scale, and Clay does not own or verify the underlying data.
 It depends entirely on the third-party providers in its marketplace.

 If verified data and AI-powered GTM intelligence sound like what your team needs, see ZoomInfo in action.